Focus Forward: Reinventing Career and Retirement

 With nearly 80 million baby boomers moving toward a traditional retirement age, the question arises: what comes next?
 Many working professionals will need to ask themselves the tough questions: Do I want to retire?
 Do I want to shift careers?
 Do I want to continue in my current career?

-Perhaps you're one of the 8.4 million baby boomers who will move into an "encore" (post-midlife) career.
-According to a D. Hart Research Associates survey, many professionals ages 46 to 65 will enter into the non-profit, education, and healthcare sectors.
-And nearly 10% of those between ages 44 and 70 are opting to return to the workforce in a different career.
-Or, perhaps you’re ready to retire but in a different way, much like the growing number of boomers who say that civic engagement or other volunteer work will be an important part of their retirement.
-You’re working but it doesn’t feel like work.
+A 2014 survey from Encore.org found that more than 4.5 million Americans aged 50 to 70 plan to work in "encore" (post-midlife) careers and another 21 million are considering doing so.
+Many professionals enter into non-profit, education, environment, and healthcare sectors while others explore entrepreneurship or return to the workforce in a different career.
+Or, maybe you're ready to retire but in a different way, much like the growing number of boomers who say that civic engagement or other volunteer work will be an important part of their retirement.
+You're working but it doesn't feel like work.

 Whether you choose the career or retirement route, it's never too late to start moving forward into a future that's both fulfilling and purposeful.
 You're not alone, so join others just like you--career professionals looking for a new direction—to navigate the next steps and create an action plan in Focus Forward.